 - Supportive findings (of radiopaque stones): well-defined hyperdense structure(s) within the gallbladder lumen

-- Indication: usually performed as part of the routine workup of acute abdominal pain
+- Indication: usually not indicated in the evaluation of cholelithiasis, but may be performed as part of the workup of acute abdominal pain

-- Findings and disadvantages: similar to those of CT scan
+- Disadvantages: similar to those of CT scan

 - See also “Differential diagnosis of acute abdomen.”

 - Definition: benign tumor of the gallbladder wall with low metastatic potential

 - Diagnosis: Ultrasound (transabdominal or endoscopic)